Towards Personalized Deep Research: Benchmarks and Evaluations: Experiments

 The preceding analysis reveals that while contextual information is beneficial, agents struggle to distill it into an actionable user understanding as effectively as when provided with an explicit persona.

-To address this, we designed a second experiment to test whether advanced memory systems can transform unstructured \textit{context} into explicit \textit{persona} to perform personalized deep research. we evaluated 50 suitable queries on three systems: Mem0 \citep{mem0}, Memory OS \citep{kang2025memoryosaiagent}, and O-Mem (a private agent memory system), on their ability to extract, integrate, and infer user preferences from \textit{context} to drive downstream deep research systems.
+To address this, we designed a second experiment to test whether advanced memory systems can transform unstructured \textit{context} into explicit \textit{persona} to perform personalized deep research. we evaluated 50 suitable queries on three systems: Mem0 \citep{mem0}, Memory OS \citep{kang2025memoryosaiagent}, and O-Mem \citep{wang2025omemomnimemorypersonalized}, on their ability to extract, integrate, and infer user preferences from \textit{context} to drive downstream deep research systems.
 Results indicate potential for improving higher-level reasoning and user information integration.
 As shown in Table~\ref{tab:mem_exp}, memory systems yield varied but promising results.
 O-Mem outperforms both \textit{No Memory} baseline and other systems, while Mem0 underperforms.
 However, a significant gap remains between the best system and ideal \textit{Task w/Persona} performance, indicating that current memory systems struggle to fully synthesize information from context.
 This gap highlights the need for future research on memory systems that combine factual retrieval with higher-level reasoning and abstraction, moving beyond storage toward constructing dynamic, persona-like models of users.